ericmikkelsen/ericmikkelsen.com-11ty/blog/just-right-line-height.md

 }
 ```

-If you go with the universal line-height, you can pretty much just stop worrying about setting line height anywhere.
-Which makes things like font utilities easier.
+For the .heading-font you're going to have 2.32rem for your line-height, and for the .body-font you're going to get 1.5rem;

+I think just worrying about just the extra space makes more sense to me.
+But I'm most excited about fluid type sizes with consistent line-heights.